weixin10/Understanding-and-predicting-blight-compliance/README.md

 As the rate of compliance increases, the city could fund more blight remediation programs.

-## Data description
+## Data description (Found in the input files folder)
 1. train.zip - tickets issued from 2004 to 2011
-2. test.csv - ticket issued from 2012 to 2016
+2. test.csv - tickets issued from 2012 to 2016
 3. address.csv - file containing the ticket IDs and corresponding addresses
 4. latlons.csv -  file containing addresses and corresponding coordinates (latitude and longitude)

-## Report
+## Report (Found in the report folder)
 A 7 page report detailing:
-1. Data processing steps (Reduced number of input features, introduced time to hearing and converted categorical data into numerical data.)
+1. Data processing steps (Reduced the number of input features, introduced time to hearing as a new feature and converted categorical data into numerical data.)
 2. Exploratory data analysis exploring the relationship between various input features and compliance.
-3. Model evaluation metrics chosen
+3. The model evaluation metrics chosen.
-4. The performance of Logistic Regression as a baseline model, Random Forest Classifier and XGBoost Classifier as well as optimal parameters for each model.
+4. The performance of Logistic Regression as a baseline model, followed by Random Forest Classifier and XGBoost Classifier as more accurate models.
+Optimal parameters for each model was determined.
 5. Important features for prediction
 6. Results and Actionable Takeaways